PaizCollin/beehive-webapp/README.md

 }
 ```

-In the above example, the `Topbar` component is displayed at the top of the `MyPage` component with the title "My Page Title".
+In this example, the `Topbar` component is displayed at the top of the `MyPage` component with the title "My Page Title".
 The `p` tag below it represents the rest of the page content.
-The `Topbar` component can be customized with CSS styling or MUI theming.
+The `Topbar` component can be customized with _CSS_ styling or _MUI_ theming.

 ## `UserCard` React Component